ShlokBharadwaj/obfuscated/README.md

 ## Notes

 - The interpreter uses a simple `byte` array to store the data for the BrainFuck program.
 The size of this array is set to 30001 by default, but it can be adjusted if necessary.
-- The interpreter does not include any error handling for invalid BrainFuck code, yet.
+- ~~The interpreter does not include any error handling for invalid BrainFuck code, yet~~.
 If the program contains syntax errors or attempts to access invalid memory locations, it may produce unexpected results or crash.

 ## Troubleshooting